audemium/erp/README.md

+[UNMAINTAINED] This repository is unmaintained and has at least one known security vulnerability.

 ## Synopsis

 Audemium ERP is a free and open-source Enterprise Resource Planning system for small businesses.
 It provides essential features in a clean and intuitive interface, and includes comprehensive search functionality.